ww-tech/primrose/README_GETTING_STARTED.md

 <img src ="img/play_tennis.png" height=400 />

-Here, we run two separate `primrose` jobs: 1) train, and 2) predict (or eval).
+Here, we run two separate `primrose` jobs: 1) train and 2) predict.
 Each job has its own configuration file.

 `config/hello_world_classifier_train.json` reads the `tennis` dataset, does a train test split, runs a Sklearn decision tree model in mode `predict`, and writes both the `TransformerSequence` (set of transformation performed on the features) and the `model` to a local cache using `dill`: